 Documentation of Audiology Services

-The scope of this page includes documentation of audiology services across settings and populations as well as basic information on coding, billing, and reimbursement for audiology services.
+The scope of this page includes documentation of audiology services across settings and populations as well as basic information on coding, billing, and payment for audiology services.
+For information specific to documentation in educational settings, see the ASHA Practice Portal page on Documentation in Schools.

-Documentation is a critical vehicle for conveying essential clinical information about each client/patient's diagnosis, plan of care, intervention, and outcomes.
-It serves to detail communication between clinicians for care coordination and transfer of care and also between clinicians and payers.
-Any type of documentation to be shared with clients/patients or family members/caregivers should be readable, understandable, and written in plain language.
-See Health Literacy.
+Documentation is critical in conveying essential clinical information about each client or patient and their evaluation, diagnosis, plan of care, intervention, and outcomes.
+It allows for accurate communication among clinicians during care coordination and transfer of care as well as between clinicians and payers.
+Any type of documentation to be shared with clients/patients or family members/care partners should be readable, understandable, and written in plain language.
+See ASHA’s resource on health literacy.

-ASHA does not dictate a single format or timeframe for documentation.
-State or federal agencies governing health care, education, or licensure for audiologists may have specific documentation requirements; if those requirements are more stringent, they supersede requirements of facilities, payers, and employment contractors.
+ASHA does not dictate a single format or time frame for documentation.
+State or federal agencies governing health care, education, or licensure for audiologists may have specific documentation requirements.
+If those requirements are more stringent, they supersede the requirements of facilities, payers, and employers.

-Unclear, vague, or absent documentation can result in negative consequences such as inappropriate or inadequate intervention or referral, reduced continuity of care, denials by payers, and misrepresentation of the clinical judgment underlying the given diagnosis and intervention.
+Unclear, vague, or absent documentation can result in negative consequences such as missed provider referrals, inadequate intervention, reduced continuity of care, denials by payers, and misrepresentation of the clinical judgment underlying the given diagnosis and intervention.
+See the ASHA Code of Ethics (ASHA, 2023).

 Principles and Purposes of Documentation

-The acronym ACUTE may be used to recall five important principles in proper documentation for audiology services:
+The acronym ACUTE can help in recalling five important principles in proper documentation for audiology services:

 • Accurate (in description)